jhpyle/docassemble/demo.md

   set_info(user=user, role=role)
 comment: |
-  This is a special "initial block" that initializes the "roles" system for the interview.
+  This is a special "initial block" that initializes the "roles" system for this Steward.
 (This is an advanced feature.)

   The default user role is "client" and a secondary role is "advocate."
-Unless modified with a "role" directive, all questions will require the user to be a "client."
-The user is assumed to have the role of "advocate" role in this interview if the user is logged in and the user has "advocate" as one of his or her user roles.
+Unless a block has a "role" component, all questions will require the user to be a "client."
+The user is assumed to have the role of "advocate" role for interview sessions with this Steward if the user is logged in and the user has "advocate" as one of his or her user roles.

-  Many docassemble functions and methods need to know who the user is.
+  Many DALang functions and methods need to know who the user is.
-  The set_info() function communicates that information to the docassemble code.
+  The set_info() function communicates that information to the DALang code.

-  Since the code here is paired with the "default role" declaration, it is run as "initial" code, meaning that it is run every time docassemble processes the interview (i.e., every time the screen loads).
-This is important because in a multi-user interview, a "client" and an "advocate" could be interacting with the same interview with the same dictionary of variables at the same time.
+  Since the code here is paired with the "default role" component, it is run as "initial" code, meaning that it is run every time the Steward processes this DALang (i.e., every time the screen loads).
+This is important because in a multi-user interview, a "client" and an "advocate" could be a part of the same interview session with the same dictionary of variables at the same time.
-  But they would need to see different things, so it isn't enough just to use a variable in the interview to keep track of the current user; this needs to be reconsidered every time the screen loads.
+  But they would need to see different things, so it isn't enough to just to use a variable for the Steward to keep track of the current user; this needs to be reconsidered every time the screen loads.
 ---
 event: role_event